Recalf/Automatic-License-Plate-Recognition/README.md

 #### Option B: Pip only (`requirements.txt`)

-If you prefer a venv or already have Python 3.13 and PyTorch (with or without CUDA):
+If you already have Python 3.13 or prefer a venv you could use:

 ```bash
 pip install -r requirements.txt